 The Family courts system is no longer being treated as a last resort.

-The benefits of Family Mediation Services Brisbane
+What are the benefits of Barton Family Mediation Services Brisbane?

 Why mediate?
 Well, whilst it is normal to want your day in court, there are many good reasons to give mediation a go, even if a resolution seems unlikely, if only to narrow the issues in dispute: